Ontario Home Inspection Checklist

 Safety Hazards

 One last benefit of home inspections is that they open your eyes to potential safety hazards.
-While repairs and replacements can be costly, there is nothing as important as your health.
+While repairs and replacements can be costly, there is nothing as important as your safety.
 Most home inspections involve looking for signs of mould, water damage, and carbon monoxide.
-If the inspector thinks any safety hazards are present, it’s essential to know before closing the deal.
+If the inspector thinks any safety hazards are present, it’s essential to know before closing.
 On the other hand, if the inspector does not find any noteworthy safety issues, this can provide unparalleled peace of mind to buyers.

 So you’re interested in buying a home but want it to be inspected first.
-What now?
+Now what?
 The next step is to hire a professional home inspector.
-While it is perfectly legal for the buyer to conduct the home inspection themselves, this is not generally recommended.
+While it is perfectly legal for the buyer to conduct the home inspection themselves, it’s not generally recommended.
 Professional home inspectors are experts in their field.
 Even if you think you have a good eye, there are likely things you wouldn’t even think to check.
-A professional home inspector knows exactly what they’re doing.
-For peace of mind, we recommend hiring a home inspector in your province.

-*Please note that home inspection costs are the responsibility of the buyer.
+It’s important to note that home inspection costs are the responsibility of the buyer.
 Therefore, buyers should always budget for the cost of a home inspection when purchasing a property.
+Typically, home inspections cost between $300 and $600 and take approximately three to five hours.

 You’ve done your research, you’ve hired a professional home inspector, and your home inspection is just around the corner.
-One final piece of advice for the home inspection process is to attend your home inspection.
-You might think there’s no reason for you to be present during the inspection, but this would be a mistake.
-In fact, not only do we recommend that all buyers be present during the inspection, but we also recommend they invite their real estate agent or broker to come along.
-The reason for this is that home inspections are complex and there might be parts of it that you don’t understand.
-For example, you might have questions about the home inspector’s findings or the severity of the issues uncovered, or you might find it difficult to decode the terminology they’re using.
-If your real estate agent is there, they can answer any questions you may have and guide you through the entire process.
+One final piece of advice for the home inspection process is to attend your home inspection as they can be complex and there might be parts of it that you don’t understand..
+Your realtor will also be in attendance and will be able to answer any questions you may have and guide you through the entire process.

 Wahi Home Inspection Checklist